MatthewWid/better-sse/docs/api.md

 Under the hood this calls the [`push`](#session%23push%3A-(event%3A-string%2C-data%3A-any)-%3D>-this-%7C-(data%3A-any)-%3D>-this) method on every active session.

-If no event name is given, the event name (type) is set to `"message"`.
+If no event name is given, the event name is set to `"message"`.

 Emits the `broadcast` event with the given data, event name and event ID in that order.